zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 IT and software engineering professionals can achieve a state of heightened awareness, improving productivity and enriching their interactions with others.
 This approach fosters a work environment where presence and mindfulness lead to meaningful connections and effective collaboration.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations see clearly:

 * **Truly Seeing and Listening to Colleagues:** Meetings and discussions often involve multitasking, where participants check emails or think about other tasks, leading to ineffective communication.
 Active listening is essential to fully engaging with colleagues during meetings and one-on-one interactions.
 During a meeting, put away your phone and close unnecessary tabs on your computer.
 Make eye contact, listen actively, and acknowledge the speaker's points before responding.
 This engagement ensures that colleagues feel valued and heard, improving team dynamics and fostering a collaborative work environment.